 Defective Auto Parts Can Have Devastating Effects

 When you purchase a motor vehicle, you have every right to assume it will be safe to drive.
 However, defective airbags, malfunctioning seatbelts, and other auto parts can cause accidents and devastating or fatal injuries.
 In some cases, all parts function properly, but the car is not capable of keeping passengers safe in the event of a collision.
 If you are injured by a poorly designed or manufactured auto part, you may be eligible to file a product liability claim.
 Auto defect lawyer Roger "Rocky" Walton has helped clients recover millions in compensation to pay for medical bills, lost wages, and pain and suffering caused by the accident.
 The Law Firm of Roger "Rocky" Walton, P.C. represents victims of defective airbags, malfunctioning brakes, inadequate side impact protection, and more.
-To discuss your case with a lawyer at our office in Arlington, TX, schedule a free consultation online or call us at (817) 429-4299.
+To discuss your case with a lawyer at our office in Arlington, TX, schedule a free consultation online or call or text us at (817) 429-4299.

 What Is Auto Product Liability?